How to Torrent Safely: Five Essential Tips

 A P2P-specialized VPN service, like ExpressVPN, records fast download speeds, doesn’t keep internet logs and never leaks your IP address.

-Another reason for using a VPN is to bypass internet blocks imposed by ISPs and school/workplace network administrators on file-sharing websites and trackers for torrents.
+Another reason for using a VPN is to bypass internet blocks imposed by your school, workplace, or ISP on file-sharing websites and trackers for torrents.

 A VPN bypasses content filters by routing your connection via a secure server, assigning you a new IP address.
 You’ll have to connect to a different country to bypass geo-blocks.